Are Timeshare Fees Tax Deductible

 This article is for information purposes only and is not to be considered legal advice.
 If you have other tax-related questions about timeshares, you should consult your tax preparers, CPA, or tax attorney.

-Led by timeshare attorneys Michael D. Finn and J. Andrew Meyer with 75 years of experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
+Led by timeshare attorneys Michael D. Finn and J. Andrew Meyer with 75 years of combined experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
 Our lawyers understand vacation ownership as well as the many pitfalls of the secondary market of timeshare resales.
 If you feel you have been victimized by a timeshare company, contact our offices for a free consultation.
 Know your rights as a consumer and don’t hesitate to drop us a line with any questions or concerns.